RongLi29/CLM5-SIF/README.md

 SurfaceAlbedoType.F90: add variables and outputs related to radiative transfer

-SurfaceRadiationMod.F90: add variables for PAR absorbed by leaves only (not affected by stem/snow); PAR/SR set to be 0.435 instead of 0.5
+SurfaceRadiationMod.F90: add variables for PAR absorbed by leaves only (not affected by stem/snow); PAR/SR set to be 0.435 instead of 0.5.
+If coupled with CAM, the default-PAR version should be used.

 UrbanAlbedoMod.F90: Account for urban landuints for added variables (ftnn, ftin, refd, refi, refd_gr, refi_gr)